jquentin/EthereumC2Plugin/README.md

 <STRONG>Some details</STRONG>

-They both use the Web3 Javascript API version 0.2, so it works with all compatible browsers, like Metamask or Mist.
+They both use the <A HREF="https://github.com/ethereum/wiki/wiki/JavaScript-API">Web3 Javascript API</A> version 0.2, so it works with all compatible browsers, like Metamask or Mist.
 Like in Web3, there are 2 ways to call most functions: synchronous or asynchronous (although some nodes like Metamask don't support synchronous calls).

 To call a function synchronously: